oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/api-authorization.md

 Find a sample implementation [here](https://github.com/thecloudnativewebapp/GoCloudNative.Bff/blob/main/docs/Integration-Manuals/Integrating-With-Identity-Providers/IdentityServer4/src/Api/Program.cs).

-## Advanced authorization scenarios
+## Enhance Authorization with Claims Transformation

-Sometimes, the information stored in the `access_token` is not sufficient to determine whether someone is authorized to access a resource or not.
-In that case, you need to enrich the context, so you can apply a policy on the information from the `access_token` combined with application-specific information.
+In certain cases, the information contained within the access token may not provide sufficient details to determine authorization for resource access.
+To address this, it becomes necessary to enrich the context by combining the information from the access token with application-specific data, enabling the application to apply custom policies.

-Enriching the context as such is called claims transformation.
-This can be applied by implementing the `IClaimsTransformation` interface:
+This process of enriching the context is known as claims transformation.
+To implement claims transformation effectively, consider utilizing the IClaimsTransformation interface, which allows you to seamlessly integrate and customize this functionality within your application.

 ```csharp
 using Microsoft.AspNetCore.Authentication;